-Clark is not a fan of most insurance offerings.
-He says people could save money if they were more judicious about the things they insured.
+Money expert Clark Howard isn’t a fan of most insurance offerings.
+He says most people could save money if they were more judicious about the things they insure.

-“You should never insure something that is a consumer item,” Clark says.
-“People always worry about insurance on narrow things instead of the big things in life they really need it on.”
+“People always worry about insurance on narrow things instead of the big things in life they really need it on,” Clark says.
+“You should never insure something that is a consumer item.”

-The four primary insurance policies Clark says you absolutely do need are health, life, homeowners (or renters) and auto insurance.
-Let’s discuss each one:
+Clark says you need four primary insurance policies: health, life, homeowners (or renters) and auto insurance.
+Let’s discuss each one.

 1. Health Insurance

-What’s the Difference Between an HSA and FSA?
+What’s the Difference Between an HSA and an FSA?